TerradooCloud/Terradoo-Cloud-Documentation/source/introduction/introduction.rst

 What Is ?
 *********

-Terradoo Cloud is a set of Open Source Solutions working together to build an Multi Cloud Open Source set of Solutions around Odoo Community.

-It is 100% Open Source with Apache License, hope no conflicts with each other Open Source Solutions that Support Terradoo Cloud.

-It will be Community Driven because it is based on Community Solutions and want to improve and promote each Solution.

-Yes, there is The Official Odoo Platform `Odoo.sh <https://www.odoo.sh/>`_, from Odoo Enterprise.
+ The main objective of Terradoo Cloud is to move Odoo to the Native Multi Cloud.

+ With an approach based on microservices it intents to build a solution for Odoo Community on a Multi Cloud Native Architecture.

+ OpenERP is well-designed software but inherated a monolithic approach.

+ Luckely, it's designed with MVC web server patron and it has a powerfull ORM with a great database together.

+ So, ideally could be possible split in microservices Odoo itself.
+But, it isn't the main goal of this project.

+ However, OpenERP/Odoo need other services to delivery cloud applications nowdays that could be integrate easily together.

+ For example, to build a Odoo Community solution you need more services for email, communication, backup, monitoring, logging, tracing, security, domain names, networking...

+ So, Odoo.sh offers it, exactily.
+A set of services around Odoo that meet cloud and modern principles such as DevOps.
 So, Why Terradoo Cloud ?

 Why ?
 *****

-Because with Terradoo Cloud you can set up your Own Cloud Solution around Odoo Community.
+ Because with Terradoo Cloud you can set up your own Multi Cloud Solution around Odoo Community.

+ Terradoo Cloud is 100% Open Source with Apache License and it will be based on other open source software projects.

+How ?
+*****

+ Terradoo Cloud is a set of open source software working together to build an Multi Cloud Native Open Source around Odoo Community.

-Anywhere, you can choose your Cloud Provider or set up an Multi Cloud Solution, Public, Private or Hybrid.
+ Anywhere, you can choose your Cloud Provider or set up a Multi Cloud Solution, Public, Private or Hybrid.

+ Putting together all technologies around Odoo Community.

+ To improve and promote each technology and thus improve and promote each software community.

+ Besides, it is Community-Driven as it is based on open source projects and it intents to improve and promote each project.

-You can Design your own Solution that meet your needs based on the proposals of Terradoo Cloud.
+ So, you can design your own solution that meet your needs based on the proposals of Terradoo Cloud.

 For What ?
 **********

  To improve Odoo Community ecosystem.
-Foll all Business sizes, form Small, to Medium, to Big size.

-To improve all Solutions or Technologies used by Terradoo Cloud.
+ To improve all technologies used by Terradoo Cloud.

-How ?
-*****

-Putting together all technologies around Odoo Community.

-Improving and Promoting each Technology, Improve and Promote each Community.

-Who can help ?
-**************

-Anyone interested in any Technology can focus on that technology and Colaborate with that Community.

-Of course, anyone interested in Odoo Community can help to improve that.

-How you can help ?
-******************

-Writting Content, Coding Software, Testing Quality, Suggesting Issues, Asking, Answering...

-You can help participating anyway.
-Be Free !
+ So, you can design your own solution that meet your needs based on the proposal experiments of Terradoo Cloud.